 The CEB bill calculator is an online tool that enables consumers to estimate their monthly electricity charges.
 By inputting your electricity consumption (in kWh), the calculator applies the latest tariff rates set by the Ceylon Electricity Board to generate an approximate bill amount.
 This tool is useful for households, businesses, and industrial users who want to plan their electricity expenses in advance.

-Using the CEB bill calculator is simple and requires only a few inputs:
+Using this CEB bill calculator is simple and requires only a few inputs:

-- View Your Estimated Bill: The tool will display the estimated electricity bill, including fixed charges, energy charges, and other applicable taxes.
+3. View Your Estimated Bill Below: The tool will instantly display the estimated electricity bill, including fixed charges, energy charges, and other applicable taxes.

 Understanding CEB Electricity Tariffs in Sri Lanka